Exploring The Temples of Abydos: A Visitor's Guide

-Tips and Tactics - Getting the Most Out of Your Visit to the Temples of Abydos
+Tips and Tactics: How to Make the Most of Your Visit to the Temples of Abydos

 - Timing: The earlier you can get here, the better.
 Try for right on opening time at 8am to have the temple complex completely to yourself.

 - Staying the Night: The modern village of Abydos has a couple of basic hotels if you really want to extend your time at the temples, but most tourists come here as part of a day trip from Luxor, which has a better range of accommodation.

 - Combine a trip here with a visit to the Temple of Dendara at Qena.